costinbusioc/Sport-Ontology/README.md

 ./fuseki-server --loc=TDB_DIRECTORY_PATH \ontology_name
 ```

-**Step6**: Go on localhost:3030 on any browser and enjoy your ontology.
+**Step6**: Go to localhost:3030 on any browser and enjoy your ontology.